UD-Math-Data-Science-1/notes/_sources/network/networkx.md

 ## Degree and average degree

 The **degree** of a node is the number of edges that have the node as an endpoint.
 Equivalently, it is the number of nodes in its ego graph, minus the original node itself.
-Tthe **average degree** of a graph is the mean of the degrees of all of its nodes.
+The **average degree** of a graph is the mean of the degrees of all of its nodes.

 The `degree` property of a graph gives a list of all nodes with their degrees.